Specific information on YDNA testing will be moved further down on this page. Relative current information will be at the top of this page.

 111 Marker Test Currently (as of July 2015) this is the maximum number of STRs tested for a Familty Tree DNA STR test.
 Matches showing here should be related to some degree, all relative to the genetic distance for each match that is listed.
 As with the other levels of STR testing listed above, you may find matches having different surnames.

-NGS Testing This is a more advanced and expensive type of YDNA testing that can extrapolate the STR testing results explained above as well as another type of mutation on the Y Chromosome called SNPs (snips).
-An example of this type of testing is the BIG Y-500 test offered by Family Tree DNA.
-An new SNP mutation on the Y Chromosome is averaged to occur about every 100 to 120 years, or 3 to 4 generations.
-Our Curley lineage has identified most of these mutations going back many thousands of years as a result of NGS testing.
+BIG Y 700 - NGS Testing This is a more advanced and expensive type of YDNA testing that can extrapolate the STR testing results explained above as well as another type of mutation on the Y Chromosome called SNPs (snips).
+An example of this type of testing is the BIG Y-700 test offered by Family Tree DNA.
+A new SNP mutation on the Y Chromosome is averaged to occur about every 100 to 120 years, or 3 to 4 generations.
+Our Curley lineage has identified most of these mutations going back many thousands of years as a result of Big Y testing, due to the Big Y results from Clan Curley pioneer Bill Davison - Curley.

 Autosomal DNA Testing